 Also, poachers are still trapping and killing mountain gorillas to supply high-end demand for meat in urban centers.
 The consumption of ape meat is considered prestigious amongst the wealthy elite.

 We are pushing a close cousin out of existence.
 Why should we care?
 I visited a gorilla family that’s still undergoing the habituation process to make it available for tourism in the Rushaga sector found in the south of Bwindi Impenetrable National Park.
-Rushaga is currently the only place that offers gorilla habituation experience.
+Rushaga is currently the only place that offers the gorilla habituation experience.
 In this activity, tourists can spend at least four hours with researchers and rangers following a wild gorilla family through their daily chores.

 I was one of the very lucky few to spend more time with a mountain gorilla silverback leading his family through their daily activities.
 Join me on this narrative and get to know a typical day for a dominant silverback mountain gorilla and his family.